Lunar New Year: East Asia

-Tibetans and Mongols celebrate New Year in February or early March, based on the closely related Tibetan calendars.
-Chinese-Mongols celebrate Tsagaan Sar according to Chinese calendar.
-The Uyghurs adopted the Chinese calendar, and the Mongols and Tibetans adopted the Tibetan calendar.
-Depending on the year, the Tibetan New Year can either coincide with the Chinese New Year, or take place around one month later.
+Tibetans and Mongols celebrate the Lunisolar New Year in February or early March, based on the closely related Tibetan calendar.
+Chinese Mongols celebrate Tsagaan Sar according to Chinese calendar.
+Because the Uyghurs based their dates on the Chinese calendar, and the Mongols and Tibetans adopted the Uyghur calendar, Tibetan and Mongolian New Year can either coincide with the Chinese New Year, or take place around one month later.